 4. Editorial responsibilities:

-1. All editors are responsible for maintaining the published material quality, freedom of expression, and academic honesty.
-Editors should try to constantly improve the journal, keep faithful to the principles of scientific honesty, and prevent commercial interests from compromising intellectual and ethical standards.
+4.1.
+All editors are responsible for maintaining the published material quality, freedom of expression, and academic honesty.
+Therefore, editors should constantly improve the journal, keep faithful to the principles of scientific honesty, and prevent commercial interests from compromising intellectual and ethical standards.

-2. Editors should strive to meet the needs of readers and authors.
-All editors must act in a balanced, objective, and rightly while performing their duties without discrimination on the basis of gender, sexual orientation, religious or political beliefs, ethnic or geographical origin of the authors.
+4.2.
+Editors should strive to meet the needs of readers and authors.
+Therefore, all editors must act balanced, objective, and rightly while performing their duties without discrimination based on gender, sexual orientation, religious or political beliefs, ethnic or geographical origin of the authors.

-3. In case of interest conflict or dishonest behavior, or complaints of non-compliance with ethical standards, editors should act in accordance with established procedures and policies of the scientific community.
-They are obliged to allow authors to reasonably respond to any complaints or comments.
+4.3.
+In case of interest conflict, dishonest behavior, or complaints of non-compliance with ethical standards, editors should act according to the scientific community's established procedures and policies.
+They must allow authors to respond reasonably to complaints or comments.
 The editors must keep all documentation related to similar complaints and comments.

 5. Responsibilities of reviewers:

-1. Reviewers should contribute to the decision-making process for publishing materials and contribute to improving the scientific quality of the journal.
+5.1.
+Reviewers should contribute to the decision-making process for publishing materials and improve the journal's scientific quality.

-2. Reviewers must maintain the confidentiality of any information provided by the editor or author.
-It is forbidden to save or copy manuscripts, and to discuss materials with third parties who are not authorized by this edition.
+5.2.
+Reviewers must maintain the confidentiality of any information the editor or author provides.
+It is forbidden to save or copy manuscripts and discuss materials with third parties not authorized by this edition.

-4. Reviews should be carried out objectively.
-The reviewer must clearly, and properly express his views and prevent personal complaints from the author.
+5.4.
+Reviews should carry out objectively.
+The reviewer must clearly, and adequately express his views and prevent personal complaints from the author.

-5. Reviewers should refuse to review in case of a possible interest conflict or the non-compliance of the submitted materials with their scientific interests.
+5.5.
+Reviewers should refuse to review in case of a possible interest conflict or non-compliance of the submitted materials with their scientific interests.

 6. Responsibilities of the authors:

-1. The authors must ensure that the submitted materials are original, based on the author's research, and the article is not under consideration in other editions.
-They are responsible for the truthfulness of the data provided in the article and/or in the enclosed documents.
+6.1.
+The authors must ensure that the submitted materials are original, based on the author's research, and the article is not under consideration in other editions.
+In addition, they are responsible for the truthfulness of the data provided in the paper and/or enclosed documents.

-2. Plagiarism in any manifestation (full copying of the other authors' work or partial borrowing of others' works without mention of authorship) is unacceptable and unethical.
+6.2.
+Plagiarism in any manifestation (full copying of the other authors' work or partial borrowing of others' works without mention of authorship) is unacceptable and unethical.
 The authors are responsible for the presence of plagiarism in the materials provided.
-They are obliged to provide references to the materials of other authors and to parts of their own articles, those have been already published in other editions.
+They are obliged to provide references to the materials of other authors and parts of their articles that have already been published in other editions.

-4. The author must report significant inaccuracies or errors that were discovered during the process of reviewing the article or even after its publication.
+6.4.
+The author must report significant inaccuracies or errors discovered while reviewing the article or even after its publication.

-5. The authors should promptly elaborate comments on the submitted materials, and fully contribute to a faster consideration of the article by the editorial board.
+6.5.
+The authors should promptly elaborate comments on the submitted materials and fully contribute to a faster consideration of the article by the editorial board.